Journal Day 7 – Is Mom Guilt Real?

 We are always comparing ourselves to others, that is just how we are.
 Unless you are one of the few who truly don’t care what others think.
 If you are, I tip my hat to you as you are a rare person indeed.

 For the rest of us, we are continually measuring how good we are doing as parents compared to other parents.
-That goes along with judgment of other parents, and ourselves, of how good we are doing.
-While this could be used as a platform for bettering ourselves, most people
+That goes along with judgement of other parents compared to ourselves, and of how good we are doing.
+While this could be used as a platform for bettering ourselves, most people don’t, won’t or just plain don’t know how to.

 What Can We Do About It?